 In Billing settings, click on the "Period" drop-down list and choose between Postpay or Prepay mode with options to pay up to 12 months in advance.

 Choose a Payment Method for recurring billing, options available are Cash, Bank Transfer, Credit Card, Refill Card and others when installed and configured.

 The next step of setting up "Recurring billing" will be to choose the Billing day, Billing due day and a Deactivation period.

 Billing day - the day invoices will be generated automatically.

 Billing due day - the amount of days after the billing day the customer has to make payments before getting blocked.

-Please note that it is important to enable grace period processing under Config / Finance / Automation, for your grace periods to work as expected:
+Please note that it is important to enable deactivation period processing under Config / Finance / Automation, for your deactivation period to work as expected:

 - Minimal balance - the minimum amount funds to be available in the customer's account after service charges to avoid being blocked, this field is 0.0000 by default.